freestrings/markdang/README.md

 To change or add image to mp3, it must use a placeholder `#{}` in a `description` property of APIC, PIC frame.

+> The https protocol does not support. because of OpenSSL version problem on ARM.

 ex)
 - "description": "This description of artwork. #{file:/path/to/image.png}"
 - "description": "This description of artwork. #{http://path.to/image.png}"